 It is our aim is to create an inclusive and welcoming environment in which young people can thrive.

-PACE aims to be a world-class youth theatre organisation; developing and nurturing young people and allowing as many as possible to benefit – educationally, socially and culturally – from a varied programme of high-quality performing arts experiences.
+PACE aims to develop and nurture creativity in young people and allow as many young people as possible to benefit – educationally, socially and culturally – from a varied programme of high-quality performing arts experiences.

 Realising creative potential.

 PACE has produced the professional pantomime at Paisley Arts Centre since 1988, performing to almost 10,000 people every year with over 95% of available tickets sold every year.
 Other productions have toured venues throughout Scotland, plus many large scale shows for events such as Paisley Abbey’s 850 year anniversary, Renfrew 600, and Barrhead 100, with casts of over 1000 people.

 TIE and peer education has been at the centre of PACE’s work since it’s inception in 1988.
 Our unique participatory projects have toured thousands of schools, allowing primary school pupils to perform to their peers on issues such as bullying, drug awareness, healthy living, sectarianism and other topical subjects which complement the current curriculum.